Table of Contents

 Hiking Trails near the West Thumb Geyser Basin

 When visiting the geysers of the West Thumb Basin, be sure to have good hiking shoes to traverse the trails with a quality trekking stick.
 Bring a refillable water bottle with plenty of water to quench your thirst.
-Most of the Visitor Centers in the park have bottle refill stations.
+Most of the visitor centers in the park have bottle refill stations.
 As always, be prepared for changing weather conditions,, and practice Leave No Trace principles to help preserve the natural beauty of the park.
 If you’re looking for hiking trails near the West Thumb area, there are a few options.

-Short & Sweet-Duck Lake Trail
+Short but Sweet: Duck Lake Trail

 West Thumb Yellowstone Overlook Trail

 This is a short 1.7-mile lollipop trail that starts at the southern corner parking lot at West Thumb.
 Sometimes referred to as the Yellowstone Lake Overlook Trail, the overall elevation gain of 200 feet leads to a magnificent view of Yellowstone Lake.
 They consider the hike moderate, though the elevation was a little tough on this girl from sea-level.
-The trailhead for the West Thumb Yellowstone Overlook Trail is located near the West Thumb Geyser Basin parking lot, just off of Grand Loop Road.
+The trailhead for the West Thumb Yellowstone Overlook Trail is near the West Thumb Geyser Basin parking lot, just off Grand Loop Road.
 The trail is well-marked and easy to follow, with a slight incline as it climbs up to the overlook.

 The trail through the forest eventually crosses the Grand Loop Road.
 Watch for heavy traffic.
-After crossing the road, the trail gradually opens into a meadow and gains elevation moving up the hill towards away from the lake.
+After crossing the road, the trail gradually opens into a meadow and gains elevation moving up the hill away from the lake.
 Please be aware that wildlife constantly uses the trails.
-We saw elk in the meadow, and bear tracks along the trail.
-They posted a warning of bear activity in the area on a trail sign.
+We saw elk in the meadow and bear tracks along the trail.
+They posted a warning about bear activity in the area on a trail sign.
 Luckily, we did not see any bears today, probably because we made plenty of noise.

 At the crest of the trail, there is a bench to rest and take in the panorama.
 From the rocky outcropping, the view is simply overwhelming with the backdrop of the Absaroka Mountains.
 From this vantage point, you can clearly see why they refer to this area as the thumb of the lake.
 If you have time to complete the loop, you will be rewarded with plenty of wildlife viewing.
 We saw plenty of wildlife.
 This trail provides wonderful photo opportunities.